-The Better world section deals directly with one of the 17 Sustainable Development Goals, linking it to the unit topic.
-Each Better world section includes:
+The Better world, Better me section deals directly with one of the 17 Sustainable Development Goals, linking it to the unit topic.
+Each Better world, Better me section includes:

-- An opening, image-based activity to detect previous knowledge. - A video introducing a topic related to the unit SDG. - A comprehension activity, testing general understanding of the video. - A speaking and/or learn together activity based on a real-world situation. - A Real-life heroes biography, highlighting an inspirational person or organisation working towards the unit SDG. - A competence-based project, called Take action, encouraging students to directly address some of the issues related to the unit SDG.
+- An opening, image-based activity to detect previous knowledge. - A video introducing a topic related to the unit SDG, split into two parts. - Comprehension activities to test general understanding of the video and to get students to start thinking critically about the SDG focus. - A speaking or Learn together activity based on a real-world situation. - A competence-based project, called Take action, encouraging students to directly address some of the issues related to the unit SDG. - A Real-life heroes biography, highlighting an inspirational person or organisation working towards the unit SDG.